-Firefighters frequently put themselves at risk, not only from fire, hazardous chemicals, traumatic injuries, and occupational diseases, but also from exposure to many other job-related hazards that may lead to long term physical and mental health problems.
+The Florida fire service is experiencing significant challenges in recruiting new firefighters and especially firefighter/paramedics.
+Moreover, firefighters frequently put themselves at risk, not only from fire, hazardous chemicals, traumatic injuries, and occupational diseases, but also from exposure to many other job-related hazards that may lead to long term physical and mental health problems.
 It is important that these firefighters are properly trained to recognize and manage those risks.
-Moreover, it is essential that these firefighters have the training needed to mitigate the emergencies they are called to deal with.
-The FFCA supports continued and additional funding sources for firefighter training and safety.
+It is essential that the fire service have adequate numbers of new recruits and that all firefighters have the training needed to mitigate the emergencies they are called to deal with.
+The FFCA supports efforts through both legislation and funding to help ensure that local communities have the well-trained human resources they need to protect and serve their communities.
 We also support the proper funding of the Florida State Fire College as training center.
 We oppose unnecessary State and Federal mandates, regulations, and licensing requirements without clear objective data supporting said mandates.